inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 in WSNs), or use synthetic addresses that only make sense within the simulation.
 [1]_

-In apps, you need to specify which network layer protocol you want to use.
+In apps, the network layer protocol to be used needs to be specified.
 For example: